aristanetworks/anta/docs/cli/debug.md

 ### Example

-This example illustrates how to run the `show interfaces description` command with a `JSON` format:
+This example illustrates how to run the `show interfaces description` command with a `JSON` format (default):

 ```bash
 anta debug run-cmd --command "show interfaces description" --device DC1-SPINE1